sixuanhan/nuggets/DESIGN.md

-		if the keystroke is a valid keystroke for a player if the keystroke is a movement command if the player is allowed to move to the desired location move the player to the location
-					check if there is gold and update the `game` accordingly if there is gold send a message updating all clients including the spectator if the goldRemaining in the game is 0 call gameOver
+		if the keystroke is a valid keystroke for a player if the keystroke is a movement command if the player is allowed to move to the desired location move the player to the location and update the game accordingly (which includes updating the stored `grid` and the amount of gold remaining if the player finds a nugget) send a message updating all clients including the spectator if the goldRemaining in the game is 0 call gameOver